How Much Do Personal Injury Lawyers Charge & How Do They Get Paid?

 Every injured victim can afford the best injury attorney, even if they have no monthly income whatsoever.
 Here’s why:

-1. Personal Injury Lawyers Only Get Paid When/If They Win Your Case
+1. They Only Get Paid When/If They Win Your Case

-2. They Only Take on Personal Injury Cases They Know They Can Win in Court
+2. They Only Take on Cases They Know They Can Win in Court

 It makes sense because it’s in the lawyers’ material interest to do so.
 They don’t get paid hourly as your case goes along.
 They get paid only when they win your accident case.
 It’s a win-win-win situation: lawyers represent legitimate cases, you don’t have to pay lots of money you don’t have, and the legal system doesn’t get burdened with frivolous lawsuits.